MI5: Allegations of collusion in torture

+Domestic abuse scandal

+In May 2022, the BBC reported on an unnamed MI5 agent, 'X', domestically abusing his partner, despite the British government's attempts to block this.
+BBC journalists subsequently discovered that MI5 lied to courts, suggesting that the organisation was unaware of X's behaviour, including his far-right extremist views.
+An ongoing High Court case began in June 2025, with MI5 accepting that X's status should no longer be protected, after previously neither confirming nor denying his role as an agent.

 Buildings

 MI5 was based at Watergate House in the Strand from 1912 until 1916, when it moved to larger facilities at 16 Charles Street for the remaining years of the First World War.
 After the First World War, it relocated to smaller premises at 73–75 Queen's Gate in 1919, and then moved to 35 Cromwell Road in 1929, before transferring to the top floor of the South Block of Thames House on Millbank in 1934.
 The Service spent the first year of the Second World War at Wormwood Scrubs, before moving to Blenheim Palace, Oxfordshire, in 1940.
 After the Second World War, MI5 was based at Leconfield House (1945–1976), and 140 Gower Street (1976–1994, since demolished), before returning to Thames House in 1994.

 The national headquarters at Thames House draws together personnel from a number of locations into a single HQ facility: Thames House also houses the Joint Terrorism Analysis Centre (JTAC), a subordinate organisation to the Security Service; prior to March 2013, Thames House additionally housed the Northern Ireland Office (NIO).
-The service has offices across the United Kingdom, including an HQ in Northern Ireland.
+The service has offices across the United Kingdom, including a HQ in Northern Ireland.
 Details of a northern operations centre in Greater Manchester were revealed by the firm who built it.